vercel-labs/web-interface-guidelines/README.md

 - **Minimum contrast.** Prefer [APCA](https://apcacontrast.com/) over [WCAG 2](https://webaim.org/resources/contrastchecker/) for more accurate perceptual contrast.
 - **Interactions increase contrast.** `:hover`, `:active`, `:focus` have more contrast than rest state.
 - **Browser UI matches your background.** Set `<meta name="theme-color" content="#000000">` to [align the browser’s theme color with the page background](https://x.com/JohnPhamous/status/1816160187839107342).
+- **Text anti-aliasing & transforms.** Scaling text can change smoothing.
+Prefer animating a wrapper instead of the text node.
+If artifacts persist set `translateZ(0)` or `will-change: transform` to promote to its own layer.
 - **Avoid gradient banding.** Some colors & display types will have color banding.
 [Masks can be used instead](https://x.com/JohnPhamous/status/1724491202148675590).

 # Vercel-specific